faisal3397/blog-api/README.md

  - Blog Owner, the one who's able to create, edit, and delete posts.
  - Authenticated User, the one who's able to view posts, and comment on them.

+## Why did I develop this project?
+It's required from all the students who're enrolled in Udacity's Full-Stack Nanodegree to develop a capstone project from scratch and the students are free to pick any idea and turn it into a live project, so my idea was to develop this Blog API.

 ## Getting Started
 - Base URL:  `https://blog-api-fsnd.herokuapp.com/`.